eakwarren/OMD/README.md

 Licensed under [Creative Commons](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 # About
 OMD is a large collection of presets for [Divisimate v1.4+](https://www.divisimate.com).
+Originally, it was only a collection of @150 melody presets but has since grown to include performance collections and plugin presets.
+I'd love for this repo to become a collaborative collection of all things Divisimate.
+If you're interested in contributing, please reach out!